ansys/pystk/doc/source/user-guide/api-structure.rst

 Strategy pattern
 ----------------

-This section explores the Strategy Pattern as it relates to PySTK, which enables you to delegate behavior to different strategies that can be selected at runtime.
+This section provides information on the Strategy Pattern as it relates to PySTK.
+The Strategy Pattern enables you to delegate behavior to different strategies that can be selected at runtime.
+It is useful when you need to vary the behavior of certain components, such as authentication methods or request handling strategies, without altering the objects that use them.

 gRPC call batching
 ------------------

-gRPC call batching is used to optimize the performance of gRPC-based communication by combining multiple requests into a single batch.
+Making multiple network calls can introduce latency and ineffiency, especially when those calls are made sequentially. gRPC call batching is used to optimize the performance of gRPC-based communication by combining multiple requests into a single batch.
+This reduces the overhead of multiple round trips, improves performance, and enhances scalability.

 Calling the application method NewGrpcCallBatcher returns an object of type agi.stk12.utilities.grpcutilities.GrpcCallBatcher.
 This feature is provided as an option to reduce the communication over the gRPC server in performance-critical applications.
 API calls may be batched together and sent to STK in one remote procedure call if no return value is needed from the calls.